Subjects overview

 Read moreBusiness Law is a subject offered by the Faculty of Law for Bond Business School students and other non-law students.
 The subject provides an introduction to the law regulating business in Australia today.
 It seeks to develop students' knowledge and understanding of the Australian legal system and sources of law in Australia, the commercial legal responsibilities and risks of doing business, key aspects of the law of torts, contracts and consumer protection, and the law associated with starting, managing, financing and closing companies and other business entities.
 By focusing on the legal responsibilities and risks that have a substantial impact on business, the subject highlights the important role that law plays in business decision-making.

 Read moreDesigned to foster the development of foundational mathematical and statistical skills necessary for subsequent quantitative subjects in the Bond Business School.
 This includes applications of calculus, probability, discrete and continuous random variables, sampling distributions, hypothesis testing, and application of the central limit theorem to large sample inference and data analytics.
-The use of popular statistical computing packages are integral to providing an applied approach to these topics.
+The use of popular statistical computing packages is integral to providing an applied approach to these topics.

 Read moreStudents must complete one (1) of the following Majors (60CP).